Subject Area: Visual & Performing Arts

 Exam Board: WJEC

-You must have good essay writing and analytical skills, so you should have at least a grade 4 in GCSE English Language.
+You must have good essay writing and analytical skills, so you should have at least a grade 4 in GCSE English.
 You must have a genuine interest in a wide range of films from different cultures.
 An open mind and an enjoyment of analysis and reflection are essential.
-Film Studies goes particularly well with other subjects such as Art, English Language, English Literature, Media Studies, Psychology, Sociology and Theatre Studies.
+A level Film Studies goes particularly well with other subjects such as art, English language, English literature, media studies, psychology, sociology, and theatre studies.

 What will I study?

-In the first year, you will study six critically-recognised, culturally and historically significant films from a wide time period.
-At least one of these films will be a non-English Language film.
-You will study elements such as mise en scene, performance, cinematography, editing and sound.
+In the first year you will study six critically-recognised, culturally and historically significant films from a wide time period.
+You will study the key elements of film form including mise en scene, performance, cinematography, editing and sound.
 You will identify how these components construct meaning and generate personal response.
-You will also focus on areas such as genre, narrative and representation.
+You will also focus on areas such as auteurship, narrative and representation.